Deakand History, Family Crest & Coats of Arms

 Early History of the Deakand family

-Another 141 words (10 lines of text) covering the years 1275, 1691, 1654 and 1656 are included under the topic Early Deakand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deakand research.
+Another 222 words (16 lines of text) covering the years 1275, 1547, 1793, 1804, 1691, 1654, 1656, 1607, 1722, 1757, 1698, 1744 and 1655 are included under the topic Early Deakand History in all our PDF Extended History products and printed products wherever possible.

 Deakand Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Deakand were recorded, including Dakin, Dakins, Dakyn, Daykin, Daykins, Daken, Deakin, Daikins, Daikyns, Daikin, Dayken, Daiken, Deakyn, Deake, Deaken and many more.

 Early Notables of the Deakand family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Deakand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Deakand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Deakand family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Deakand family emigrate to North America: Mr. Daken who settled in Boston Massachusetts in 1766; Gilbert Dakins settled in Virginia in 1638; Thomas Dakin settled in Concord.
 Some members of the name settled in Newfoundland between 1850 and 1871..